What Is Realized Volatility?

 IV: Subjective, depends on supply and demand in the options market.

-The spread between implied volatility and realized volatility is at the heart of many trading and risk management strategies:
+The spread between implied volatility and realized volatility is at the heart of many strategies:

 IV > RV: Options may be overpriced.
-Traders who sell options (covered calls, iron condors, straddles) can benefit by collecting premium that exceeds actual realized moves.
+Traders who sell options can benefit by collecting premium that exceeds actual realized moves.

 IV < RV: Options may be underpriced.
-Buyers of options (long calls/puts, straddles) benefit because the market is underestimating actual movement.
+Buyers of options benefit because the market is underestimating actual movement.

 This difference is sometimes called the volatility risk premium.

-The biggest opportunities — and risks — lie in the gap between the two.
-For beginners, simply tracking IV and RV side by side can sharpen timing, improve strategy selection, and prevent costly mistakes.
+Sometimes, big opportunities lie in the gap between the two.
+For beginners, simply tracking IV and RV side by side can sharpen timing and improve strategy selection.